 Why do you have such an in-depth risk assessment?

-We ask parents/carers to fill in an in-depth risk assessment the first time a young person accesses our service; whether this is just a 2hr workshop or long-term 1:1 work.
-We ask this so that we can meet the needs of all our young people as thoroughly and appropriately as possible.
-It also allows us to make sure we are safeguarding the young person, other young people and our staff to our best ability at all times.
+We ask for a risk assessment from anybody who uses the services of the Youth Intervention Centre so that we can be aware of, and meet the needs of, any person attending as thoroughly and appropriately as possible.
+It also allows us to make sure we are safeguarding the person, other people and our staff to our best ability at all times.

-In some rare cases we may feel that we are not the most appropriate support for your young person and that we may not be able to meet their needs successfully.
-This is a rare situation, however, if it happens we will make sure to support and signpost you to more appropriate support.
+In some rare cases we may feel that we are not the most appropriate support for you or your young person and that we may not be able to meet the needs successfully.
+This is a rare situation, however, if it happens we will make sure to signpost you to more appropriate support.